mrkkrp/dot-emacs/README.md

 ## Appearance

 I use `solarized-dark` theme.
 It's the only theme I feel comfortable with.
-My font of choice is `Ubuntu Mono`, because it's easy to get on Arch Linux and it supports all scripts that I need: Latin, Cyrillic, Greek, and who knows what else (I like strange symbols), it's also quite pretty.
-I had been a big fan of Inconsolata before I switched to Ubuntu Mono.
+My font of choice is `DejaVu Sans Mono`, because it's free, easy to get on Arch Linux and it supports all scripts that I need: Latin, Cyrillic, Greek, and who knows what else (I like strange symbols), it's also quite pretty.
+I had been a big fan of `Inconsolata` (and then `Ubuntu Mono`) before I switched to `DejaVu Sans Mono`.
 The reason for switching is that there is no normal version of the font supporting Cyrillic script (yes, I've tried modifications à la Inconsolata LCG, they suck or I'm not sufficiently dedicated person to make them look normally).
 I also enable `hl-line-mode` in modes like `dired` for prettiness.

 ## License